joshraphael/ra4111/DESIGN.md

 ![completelevel1](badges/img/Level2.png "Complete Level 1")

-Complete level 1 and buy the lift pass for level 2 in one session
+Complete level 1 and buy the lift pass for level 2 without using passwords

 Conditions:
 1. Start game with no levels completed